lzieger03/SelfCheckout-CoSE-WebProg/README.md

 ## Wrap-Up

 In a nutshell, ScanMate 1.0.0-X "Aurora" is about creating a checkout experience that's fast, friendly, and accessible to everyone.
 Whether you're a developer looking to learn or a shopper wanting a better checkout, this project has something for you.

+## Disclaimer

+### General
+This project is a learning exercise and is not intended for production use.
+It is a proof of concept and may not be fully functional or secure for real-world applications.

+### Security
+The backend is not secured and does not use HTTPS.
+It is intended for local use only.

+### Database
+The database is not backed up and does not use a remote database.
+It is intended for local use only.

+### Discounts
+The discount system is not secured and does not use a remote discount database.
+It is intended for local use only.

+### Barcodes
+The barcode system is not secured and does not use a remote barcode database.
+It is intended for local use only.

+### Payment
+The payment system is not secured and does not use a remote payment processor.
+It is intended for local use only.

+### Receipts
+The receipt system is not secured and does not use a remote receipt printer.
+It is intended for local use only.

+### Accessibility
+The accessibility features are not fully implemented and do not provide full accessibility support.
+This is a known limitation, but will not be implemented in this version.